madonuko/madonuko.github.io/_posts/2025-03-05-will-ai-replace-me.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fmadonuko.github.io%2F2025%2F03%2F05%2Fwill-ai-replace-me.html&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

+## README

+This post is a mix of my opinions and my real life experiences.

 ## 1. A Talk about AI

-2025-04-28 (Friday).
+2025-04-28 (Fri).
 I went to attend a talk about AI.
 Before you ask, I was forced to attend the event because it's a college assembly.

 Anyway this time around they invited a speaker who is the [...] of [...], "an AI solution provider to financial institutions and the Managing Partner of [...], a fintech asset management platform."